RelentlessCore/Full-Stack-Admin-Dashboard/README.md

 With fully responsive design, interactive charts, and server-driven data handling, this dashboard is perfect for managing and visualizing business operations across departments.

+---

 ## ✨ Features

-✅ Fully Responsive Admin Dashboard** – Optimized for mobile, tablet, and desktop.
+✅ **Fully Responsive Admin Dashboard** – Optimized for mobile, tablet, and desktop.
-✅ Advanced Data Modeling** – Built with Mongoose schemas and entity relationships.
+✅ **Advanced Data Modeling** – Built with Mongoose schemas and entity relationships.
-✅ MongoDB Aggregation** – Complex calculations done directly in the database.
+✅ **MongoDB Aggregation** – Complex calculations done directly in the database.
-✅ Real-Time Data Visualization** – Line, Pie, and Geo charts with Nivo.js.
+✅ **Real-Time Data Visualization** – Line, Pie, and Geo charts with Nivo.js.
-✅ Server-Side Pagination** – Fast table loads with MongoDB + RTK Query.
+✅ **Server-Side Pagination** – Fast table loads with MongoDB + RTK Query.
-✅ Dark/Light Mode UI** – Dynamic theme toggle using Material UI.
+✅ **Dark/Light Mode UI** – Dynamic theme toggle using Material UI.
-✅ Role-Based Data Access** – Modular routes and dynamic data rendering.
+✅ **Role-Based Data Access** – Modular routes and dynamic data rendering.

 📌 All data and layout are customizable, scalable, and production-ready.